Gluten Free Brookies

 Here are my tips to really make your delicious homemade brookies shine:

-• Glossy Brownies: Be sure to thoroughly beat the egg and sugar together when making your brownie layer, to get that glossy brownie effect once everything is baked.
+• How to get glossy brownies.
+Be sure to thoroughly beat the egg and sugar together when making your brownie layer in order to achieve that glossy brownie effect once everything is baked.

-• Use Room Temperature Butter: For best results, let the butter come to room temperature before you start.
+• Use room temperature butter.
+For the best results, let the butter come to room temperature before you start.
 This helps it mix in and bake evenly.

 Close up of a brookie lifted up by a spatula, with a pan of brookies in the background.